hacker19374/My-Website/burger/2/new/README.md

 ## Changelog

+### v0.4.1
+- Added a view changelog button in the settings tab.

 ### v0.4.0
 - Added a better tab system for better orginization.
 - Added large resturant chain and state in the shop.